California Larceny Defense Lawyers for the LGBT Community

 The larceny lawyers at Pride Legal in Los Angeles will thoroughly investigate your case and do whatever we can to fight for your rights.
 The more time you allow a criminal defense attorney to prepare for your case, the stronger your case will be.
 Facing a criminal charge like larceny is a serious offense.
-The attorneys at Pride Legal will aggressively work towards seeking the justice you want and deserve.
+The larceny defense attorneys at Pride Legal will aggressively work towards seeking the justice you want and deserve.
 Some of the claims we may use in your case include:

-- Inaccuracy of fact or law
+- The inaccuracy of fact or law

 - Owner’s permission